 Research remains a vital aim of the Grace Kelly Childhood Cancer Trust for this reason: we need kinder and more effective treatments for children with cancer.
 We are working to fund world- class research into rare, aggressive childhood cancers including rhabdoid tumours.

-By improving the diagnosis and treament of cancers with poor prognoses, we are working to improve the survival rates of children with cancer over time.
+By improving the diagnosis and treatment of cancers with poor prognoses, we are working to improve the survival rates of children with cancer over time.

 Our Research Mission Statement:

 To inspire breakthroughs in the diagnosis and treatment of children with cancer, particularly those with rare, aggressive cancers.

 Our research priority is to fund projects with clear translatable outcomes that are most likely to lead to an improvement in treatment in the relatively near future.

 The Grace Kelly Childhood Cancer Trust's grant funding will be allocated to teams attached to recognised medical or academic institutions and usually within the UK or Ireland.
 We award funding via our Research Advisory Panel in line with guidance from the AMRC.

 The Grace Kelly Childhood Cancer Trust supports the AMRC position statement for supporting research in universities.
 The full AMRC statement can be read here.